EAJS Programme in European Jewish Studies

 2016/17 Academic Year

-The EAJS is pleased to announce that two events, one Roundtable and one Laboratory, will take place in the 2016/17 academic year in the Programme in European Jewish Studies:
+The EAJS is pleased to announce that two events, one Roundtable and one Laboratory, took place in the 2016/17 academic year as part of the Programme in European Jewish Studies:

 - Turning the Page: Jewish Print Cultures and Digital Humanities [Amsterdam, 6 – 7 February 2017]